 After an intense therapeutic wilderness setting in Arizona, close-knit and away from mainstream society, going back to normal can be difficult, and sometimes a transitional space is required to consolidate new skills and our new self.
 Journey Home fits this type of demand and is one of the leading transitional living programs from Arizona.

-Although not located in Arizona, Journey Home helps young women from all over the country, and can continue the process started at a wilderness therapy center.
+Although not located in Arizona, Journey Home helps teens from all over the country, and can continue the process started at a wilderness therapy center.

 They are intended to be foundations for a better and more successful future.